microsoft/playwright/docs/src/test-api/class-testinfo.md

 * since: v1.10
 - type: <[int]>

 The number of milliseconds the test took to finish.
 Always zero before the test finishes, either successfully or not.
-Can be used in [`method: Test.afterEach`] hook.
+Can be used in [`method: Test.afterEach#1`] hook.

 ## property: TestInfo.error